zchee/golang-wiki/Modules.md

 For example, if your pre-existing README has been telling consumers to use `import "gopkg.in/foo.v1"`, and if you then adopt modules with a v1 release, your initial `go.mod` should almost certainly read `module gopkg.in/foo.v1`.
 If you wanted to move away from using `gopkg.in`, that would be a breaking change for your current consumers.
 One approach would be to change to something like `module github.com/repo/foo/v2` if you later move to v2.

 Note that module paths and import paths are case-sensitive.
-Changing a module from `github.com/Sirupsen/logrus` to `github.com/sirupsen/logrus` for example is a breaking change for consumers, even if GitHub automatically forwards from one repository name to the new repository name.
+Changing a module from `github.com/Sirupsen/logrus` to `github.com/sirupsen/logrus`, for example, is a breaking change for consumers, even if GitHub automatically forwards from one repository name to the new repository name.

 After you have adopted modules, changing your module path in your `go.mod` is a breaking change.